Thales Group: Acquisitions

 In 2006, Thales acquired Australian Defence Industries, a major manufacturer of military equipment such as smokeless gunpowder and the Bushmaster IMV.

-In April 2006, Thales announced it would be acquiring Alcatel's space business (67% of Alcatel Alenia Space and 33% of Telespazio), and Alcatel's Rail Signalling Solutions division in a deal which also raised Alcatel's ownership of Thales to 21.66 percent.
+In April 2006, Thales announced it would acquire Alcatel's space business (67% of Alcatel Alenia Space and 33% of Telespazio) and Alcatel's Rail Signalling Solutions division, in a deal which raised Alcatel's ownership of Thales to 21.66 percent.
 The French government would also decrease its ownership in Thales to 27.1 percent from 31.3 percent as part of the acquisition.
 The deal would also include the Systems Integration activities (those not dedicated to telecoms operators, and covering mainly the transport and energy sectors).
 In January 2007, the 1.7 billion Euro deal ($2.24 billion) was approved.

-In 2008, Thales acquired British Hardware security module vendor nCipher.
+In 2008, Thales acquired British hardware security module vendor nCipher.

 In December 2008, Alcatel agreed to sell a 20.8% stake in French engineering group Thales SA to Dassault Aviation SA for €1.57 billion ($2.27 billion).

+In 2012, SYSGO was taken over by the Thales Group of France.
+It was a German IT company that supplies operating systems and services for embedded systems with high safety and security-related requirements, using Linux.